 Your Eero devices always tell you their status through the LED lights on top.
 On a normal day, your Eero should have a solid white light.
-So you might be wondering, why is my Eero blinking white light?
+So you might be wondering, why is my Eero blinking white?

 Some customers say that the blinking white light doesn’t last long.
 It usually takes 2-3 minutes and returns to a regular solid white.